-This summary of age discrimination law in Spain has been prepared by Sagardoy Abogados, the Ius Laboris member for Spain: www.sagardoy.com
+This summary of age discrimination law in Spain has been prepared by Sagardoy Abogados, the Ius Laboris member for Spain: www.sagardoy.com.

 Under Spanish law, there is a general principle of equality, which forbids all forms of discrimination.
-According to Article 14 of the Spanish Constitution, Spaniards are equal before the Law and may not be subjected to any discrimination by reason of birth, race, sex, religion, opinion or any other personal or social circumstances.
+According to Article 14 of the Spanish Constitution (“Constitution”), Spaniards are equal before the Law and may not be subjected to any discrimination by reason of birth, race, sex, religion, opinion or any other personal or social circumstances.

-Forms of discrimination can be direct or indirect.
+Discrimination can be direct or indirect.

-Direct discrimination occurs when a person is treated less favourably than other people in an analogous situation, due to reasons of birth, race, sex, etc. (Articles 9.2, 14, 28.1 and 35.1 Spanish Constitution and 4.2.c), 17, 28, 53.4, 55.5 and 68.c) Workers' Statute).
+Direct discrimination occurs when a person is treated less favourably than others in an analogous situation, due to reasons of birth, race, sex, etc. (Articles 9.2, 14, 28.1 and 35.1 of the Constitution and 4.2.c), 17, 28, 53.4, 55.5 and 68.c) Workers' Statute).

 Indirect discrimination occurs when an apparently neutral provision, criteria or general rule can put a person of a particular age at a particular disadvantage with respect to other people due to his/her age or other conditions.

-Finally, it should be noted that victimisation can arise if an individual is treated less favourably as a result of making allegations or complaints of direct age discrimination or acts as a witness in such proceedings.
+Victimisation/retaliation can arise if an individual is treated less favourably as a result of making allegations or complaints of direct age discrimination or acts as a witness in such proceedings.